UmerAfzalKhan/UmerAfzalKhan/README.md

 - Hello 👋 I’m Umer;

-- I'm a fifth semester computer science student I’m passionate about solving real-world problems and always eager to learn new technologies
+- I'm a final year computer science student I’m passionate about solving real-world problems and always eager to learn new technologies

 - BSCS @ NUML